-This directory represents a twelve-year legacy of the Donner Canadian Foundation Awards for Excellence in the Delivery of Social Services: a growing alumni network of non-profit organizations, large and small, as diverse in the problems they are dedicated to solving as the solutions they use to achieve results.
+work of non-profit organizations, large and small, as diverse in the problems they are dedicated to solving as the solutions they use to achieve results.
 What they all share, however, is a commitment to excellence and accountability in non-profit management and service delivery.
 We hope that this commitment will continue to spread through the Donner Awards Program, and others like it, for years to come.

 While the Donner Awards Program represents a significant advancement in the development of objective measures of non-profit performance, it is still a work in progress.
 Every year the Fraser Institute attempts to improve the Donner Awards Program by refining the questions, upgrading the analysis, and continuing to research areas of performance and measurement techniques.
 All suggestions and constructive criticism is welcome.
-Please submit questions or comments by email to info@donnerawards.org or contact us c/o:
+Please submit questions or comments by email to coordinator@donnerawards.org or contact us c/o:

-Donner Canadian Foundation Awards The Fraser Institute 4th Floor, 1770 Burrard Street Vancouver, BC Canada V6J 3G7

-Tel: 604.714.4531 Toll free: 1.877.714.4531
+Donner Canadian Foundation Awards The Fraser Institute 401 - 1491 Yonge Street Toronto, ON Canada M4T 1Z4 Toll free: 1.877.714.4531 Fax: 1.416.934.1639

-Fax: 1.604.688.8539